 Take a look at our comparison of WordPress vs Ghost for more details on the topic.

-We believe that WordPress outperforms all other platforms.
+We believe that WordPress.org outperforms all other blogging sites.
 It is powerful, easy to use, affordable, and the most flexible of all available blogging platforms.
 Here are all the reasons why you should use WordPress.

 We hope this article helped you choose the best blogging platform for your next blog.
-If you’re ready to get started blogging with WordPress, then head over to our step by step guide on how to start a WordPress blog.
+You may also want to see our guide on 27 proven tips to increase your blog traffic, and how to create an email newsletter to grow your blog subscribers.